JavaScriptFamily/Node-Express-APIs/README.md

 ### Q.1: What is express?
 Why you choose express for node js framework?
 Express 3.x is a light-weight web application framework to help organize your web application into an MVC architecture on the server side.
 You can use a variety of choices for your templating language (like EJS, Jade, and Dust.js).

 You can then use a database like MongoDB with Mongoose (for modeling) to provide a backend for your Node.js application.
 Express.js basically helps you manage everything, from routes, to handling requests and views.

 ### Q.2: What is error logging?
-How do you log error in express?
+What is winston logging?
+An error log is a personalized document that lists your mistakes and how to correct them.
+When you receive feedback about a mistake in your writing, you create an entry in your error log that includes the error and how to correct it.

+winston is designed to be a simple and universal logging library with support for multiple transports.
+A transport is essentially a storage device for your logs.
+Each winston logger can have multiple transports (see: Transports) configured at different levels (see: Logging levels).
+For example, one may want error logs to be stored in a persistent remote location (like a database), but all logs output to the console or a local file.

 ### Q.3: What is cors?
 ### Q.4: What is config?
 How to manage different different environment
 ### Q.5: What is body parser?